A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Other LPRS Techniques with Detuned Lasers Considered

 \section{Other LPRS Techniques with Detuned Lasers Considered}

 We have also considered other atomic and molecular excitations that could potentially form upper-atmospheric light sources with precise photometric ratios, when utilizing alternative pairs (or triplets) of detuned ground-based lasers.
-The constraints on properties of atomic systems shown in Fig.~2 from the first article in this pair of articles~\cite{Alb20a} also apply to the properties of atomic systems with detuned lasers that we consider in this article, with the important exception of constraint~1) that is shown at the bottom of that figure (under the ``2-laser option'' in that figure).
-Thus, we have modified the code we used in the first article in this pair of articles, {\tt LPRSAtomicCascadeFinder},\footnote{Available from the authors upon request.} to again search the~\citet{NISTtables} database, this time for sets of atomic transitions that obey the required constraints on atomic systems with detuned ground-based lasers.
-In addition to neutral sodium (Na~I), we ran this modified {\tt LPRSAtomicCascadeFinder} on the same set of tables of upper-atmospheric atomic species from~\citet{NISTtables} that we considered in the first article in this pair of articles (Al~I, C~I, Ca~I, Fe~I, H~I, He~I, K~I, N~I, Ne~I, O~I, Al~II, C~II, Ca~II, Fe~II, H~II, He~II, K~II, N~II, Na~II, Ne~II, and O~II).
-The only pair or triplet of atomic transitions that satisfies these required constraints, as coded within the modified {\tt LPRSAtomicCascadeFinder}, is the 589.16~nm and 819.71~nm transitions of Na~I (as shown in Fig.~\ref{fig:LPRSPrimeDiagram} and described in the previous section).
+The constraints on properties of atomic systems shown in Fig.~\href{https://arxiv.org/pdf/2001.10958.pdf#fig2}{2} in \citetalias{Alb20a} also apply to the properties of atomic systems with detuned lasers that we consider in this paper, with the important exception of constraint~1) that is shown at the bottom of that figure (under the ``2-laser option'' in that figure).
+Thus, we have modified the code we used in \citetalias{Alb20a}, {\tt LPRSAtomicCascadeFinder},\footnote{Available from the authors upon request.} to again search the~\citet{NISTtables} database, this time for sets of atomic transitions that obey the required constraints on atomic systems with detuned ground-based lasers.
+In addition to neutral sodium (\ion{Na}{i}), we ran this modified {\tt LPRSAtomicCascadeFinder} on the same set of tables of upper-atmospheric atomic species from~\citet{NISTtables} that we considered in \citetalias{Alb20a} (\ion{Al}{i}, \ion{C}{i}, \ion{Ca}{i}, \ion{Fe}{i}, \ion{H}{i}, \ion{He}{i}, \ion{K}{i}, \ion{N}{i}, \ion{Ne}{i}, \ion{O}{i}, \ion{Al}{ii}, \ion{C}{ii}, \ion{Ca}{ii}, \ion{Fe}{ii}, \ion{H}{ii}, \ion{He}{ii}, \ion{K}{ii}, \ion{N}{ii}, \ion{Na}{ii}, \ion{Ne}{ii}, and \ion{O}{ii}).
+The only pair or triplet of atomic transitions that satisfies these required constraints, as coded within the modified {\tt LPRSAtomicCascadeFinder}, is the 589.16~nm and 819.71~nm transitions of \ion{Na}{i} (as shown in Fig.~\ref{fig:LPRSPrimeDiagram} and described in the previous section).
 We thus believe that Fig.~\ref{fig:LPRSPrimeDiagram} shows the sole upper-atmospheric {\it atomic} excitation option using a pair (or triplet) of detuned ground-based lasers that meets the required constraints for such systems.
-In addition, we believe that there are no upper-atmospheric {\it molecular} excitation options (within the optical spectrum) using pairs or triplets of detuned ground-based lasers, that could provide viable alternative detuned LPRS systems to the Na~I 589.16~nm and 819.71~nm excitations, either.
+In addition, we believe that there are no upper-atmospheric {\it molecular} excitation options (within the optical spectrum) using pairs or triplets of detuned ground-based lasers, that could provide viable alternative detuned LPRS systems to the \ion{Na}{i} 589.16~nm and 819.71~nm excitations, either.